Please detail the full life-cycle support you have in place for care leavers.

 - The Students’ Union will assess on a case-by-case basis subsidised ticket or event costs and will also look to support, where required, to participate in sports and societies at a reduced cost

-- Care experienced individuals will receive priority access to a series of 4 workshops run by Student Services and the Wellbeing team focusing on Self Confidence and Self Esteem.
+- Care experienced individuals will receive priority access to any of the workshops run by Student Services and the Wellbeing Team, these may include workshops such as:

 - ‘Stress to Success’